TrshPuppy/obsidian-notes/computers/linux/cli-cheat-sheet.md

 ```bash
 nano <filename>
 ```
-Will create a file by the filename launch nano with the file open, ready to be modified.
+Creates a file with the `<filename>` name and launches nano with the file, opened and ready to be modified.

 #### Supported features:
 These features can be used w/i nano by pressing the `Ctrl` key + the desired switch: